MicrosoftDocs/dynamics365smb-docs/financials/across-how-find-posted-documents-without-income-document-records.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: electronic document, e-invoice, incoming document, OCR, ecommerce, document exchange, import invoice ms.date: 05/12/2016 ms.author: sgroespe
+ms.search.keywords: electronic document, e-invoice, incoming document, OCR, ecommerce, document exchange, import invoice ms.date: 06/02/2017 ms.author: sgroespe

 ---
-# How to: Find Posted Documents without Incoming Document Records
+# How to: Search for Posted Documents without Incoming Document Records, and Link to Existing Records
 From the **Chart of Accounts** and **General Ledger Entries** windows, you can use a search function to find general ledger entries for posted purchase and sales documents that do not have incoming document records and then centrally link to existing records or create new ones with attached document files.

 ## To find posted documents without incoming document records